arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/datasheet/datasheet.md

 ### Getting Started - Arduino IoT Cloud

-All Arduino IoT-enabled products are supported on Arduino IoT Cloud which allows you to Log, graph and analyze sensor data, trigger events, and automate your home or business.
+All Arduino IoT-enabled products are supported on Arduino IoT Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Sample Sketches

-Sample sketches for the Arduino Nano 33 BLE Rev2 can be found either in the “Examples” menu in the Arduino IDE or in the “Documentation” section of the Arduino Pro website.
+Sample sketches for the Nano 33 BLE Rev2 can be found either in the “Examples” menu in the Arduino IDE or in the “Documentation” section of the Arduino Pro website.

 ### Online Resources